ferrous-systems/teaching-material2/src/presentations/strings.md

 `&str`
 ======

--   An immutable reference to a string slice.
+-   A shared reference to a string slice.

 -   Only seen as a borrowed value.